AndrewAKG/blog-app/README.md

-# blog-app
+# Simple Blog Application
-Simple real-time blog app using react, aws appsync, aws amplify, graphql and aws dynamo db.
+- Simple real-time blog app using react, aws appsync, aws amplify, graphql and aws dynamo db.

 # Features
 - user can create an account, sign in and reset password.